The Dumbbell Deadlift – How, Why & WHEN To Add it to Your Routine

 The dumbbell version of the deadlift places more focus on the glutes than the barbell version of the exercise.
 The glutes maintain a straight back and extend your glutes.
-To ensure that they are fully activated be sure to keep the dumbbell lined up with your heels and sit back as you descend.
+To ensure that they are fully activated, be sure to keep the dumbbell lined up with your heels and sit back as you descend.

 As already mentioned, it is harder to maintain your grip on the dumbbell deadlift.
-This can, however, be a good thing.
+It can, however, be a good thing.
 It will help you to develop the strength of your grip and the size of your forearms a lot more than the barbell deadlift will do.
-On the downside, you won’t be able to lift as heavy as you can with the bar and your reps may fail sooner than your target muscles give out.
+On the downside, you won’t be able to lift as heavy as you can with the bar, and your reps may fail sooner than your target muscles give out.
 You can, of course, use lifting straps to help you to maintain your grip for longer.

 Should You Use the Dumbbell Deadlift to Replace the Barbell Version?

-In most cases the answer to this question is a definite no. The barbell deadlift is (along with the squat) one of the two most beneficial things you can do in the gym to pack on muscle mass and get strong.
+In most cases, the answer to this question is a definite no. The barbell deadlift is (along with the squat) one of the two most beneficial things you can do in the gym to pack on muscle mass and get strong.
 The fact that you can lift more weight than when using dumbbells makes a big difference.

 The exceptions to not using dumbbells exclusively for the deadlift are if you do not have access to a barbell or don’t have enough weight to go heavy enough.
-Also, if you have an existing lower back injury that prevents you from doing the barbell deadlift, you will find that the dumbbell version will be better for you.
+Also, if you have an existing lower back injury that prevents you from doing the barbell deadlift, you will find that the dumbbell deadlift will be better for you.
 In all other cases, the barbell deadlift should remain a mainstay of your training.